alexkernphysiker/math_h/README.md

-Header files with mathematical template functions and classes (C++11)
+Header files with mathematical template functions and classes (C++17)
 ====================================================================
-This repository also contains a small static library which is an interface between these classes and gnuplot